Coagulation kinetics beyond mean field theory using an optimised Poisson representation: Numerical approach

 and Drummond showed that the $\Omega$-weighted average of $\phi^{\prime}$ over the noise is the same as the corresponding average of $\phi$:

 However, since $\phi^{\prime}$ and $\phi$ evolve according to different SDEs, they need not suffer from the same instabilities.

 Drummond termed this the `gauging away'\emph{ }of the instabilities of the original SDE, the terminology suggested by recognising that Eq. (\ref{eq:171}) possesses an invariance with respect to different choices of $g$.
+The evolution of $\phi^{\prime}$ and $\Omega$ is affected by the form of $g,$ but not $\langle\phi\rangle$.
+In other areas of theoretical physics, especially in electromagnetism and quantum field theories, a gauge transformation is precisely a recasting of a theoretical problem that has no effect on the eventual physical predictions, and hence the terminology is appropriate.
+The transformation can be useful mathematically but is arbitrary as far as the physics is concerned.

-The approach is in fact equivalent to a transformation of the probability measure in stochastic calculus, and can be perhaps be most easily understood as an application of the Cameron-Martin-Girsanov formula \cite{CameronMartin44,CameronMartin45,Girsanov60} in stochastic calculus, as we describe in more detail in Appendix B.
+The approach is in fact equivalent to a transformation of the probability measure in stochastic calculus, and can be perhaps be most easily understood as an application of the Cameron-Martin-Girsanov formula \cite{CameronMartin44,CameronMartin45,Girsanov60} in stochastic calculus, as we describe in more detail in Appendix \ref{sec:Equivalence-of-Drummond}.

-We first explore one of Drummond's gauge functions $g(\phi^{\prime})$ that has the capacity to tame the instability in the coagulation problem.
+We explore one of Drummond's gauge functions $g(\phi^{\prime})$ that has the capacity to tame the instability in the coagulation problem.
 Consider the choice

 which leads to the SDEs

 and